bagisto/user-guide/src/payment-method/payment-methods.md

 **2. Public Key ID** and **Private Key ID:** The key identifiers issued to you.
 **3. PayGlocal Public Key** and **Merchant Private Key:** The key pair used to sign and verify requests.
-**4. Accepted Currencies:** The currencies this gateway may be used for.
+**4. Accepted currencies:** The currencies this gateway may be used for.
 A cart in any other currency will not be offered PayGlocal at checkout.
 **5. Sandbox:** Enable while testing, disable to take live payments.